 This is an arrangement with the firm’s bank that allows the firm to borrow money within certain limits without any significant processing at the bank’s end.
 For example assume that for some reason the actual cash in bank in not enough to cover payroll.
 If the firm has an over draft facility at the bank it can use that to draw cash and pay salaries.
 The result is that the firm now has a negative bank balance.
 However these are short terms loans and generally last less than a month.
-Unless specified otherwise, it is expected that as the firm’s cash situation improves, the bank account will once again turn positive.
+Unless specified otherwise, we expect that as the firm’s cash situation improves, the bank account will once again turn positive.
 The primary objective of these facilities is to cover seasonal or short-term cash or liquidity squeezes.

 Short term loans and debt

 Another option that larger firms use is short to medium term working capital loans.
 These are loans that remain outstanding for as long as nine months to a year.
 There are a number of businesses that need financing to manufacture products and then provide supplier credit so that the same products can be sold to their final user.
 All of this requires cash, which as we know is a scarce resource.
 Firms first use these loans to build up inventory, then build up receivables and finally use the cash generated from receivables to payoff the loan.
 There are a number of sources for these loans and they would be covered in more detail in later sections

 The most common term used in transactions between businesses is credit.
 Firms buy products on credit and sell products on credit.
 On the supplier side it builds up receivables and on the buyer side it builds up payables.
 Accounts payables refer to the amount that the firm owes its suppliers and vendors for the use of goods and services.
 Depending on credit terms, cash situations and management effectiveness, accounts payable can have a life anywhere from 15 to 90 days (sometime even more)

 Accrued benefits & obligations